 It feels like there have been two extremes in software-defined networking (SDN) discussions over the last few years.
-On one side, you have people who focus on the fact that SDN hasn’t lived up to its 2013 hype.
+On one side, you have people who focus on the fact that SDN hasn’t lived up to its early hype.
 And on the other side, you have people continue to pass out predictions for SDN’s future in 2020 and beyond (us included).

 There was a time when the only real example of software-defined networking we could look at was Google’s internal network.
 It’s a great example, but Google’s SDN project took multiple years and a bank of resources that most companies can only dream of.